Python And PHP Development: A Comparison

 The start of the development of this programming tool can be attributed to 1994 when Rasmus Lerdorf created a number of components and extensions that extended the capabilities of the most popular C language.
 Initially, the components were created in order to facilitate the management of Rasmus’s own website.
 However, other developers quickly appreciated the new features of those components and began to actively implement them.
 As a result of the constant use and extension of PHP, and the emergence and growth of the community, the new language has become not just popular: over 80% of modern websites are based on it.
 PHP development is constantly evolving and complemented by the developer team and members of a large user community together.
 We can safely say that PHP development is at its peak now and it is still very early to talk about the decline in its popularity.

 Five years older than its competitor, Python was developed by Guido van Rossum back in 1989 as the ABC language replacement.
-The main popularity among developers Python got in the 2000s, after the release of Python 2.0, one of the main features of which was the complete Unicode support.
+The main popularity among developers of Python got in the 2000s, after the release of Python 2.0, one of the main features of which was complete Unicode support.

 At first glance, it may seem flawed to compare the two languages originally created for different purposes.
 However, seemingly different, PHP and Python have a number of common properties that make them popular: